td-heisenbug/td-heisenbug/README.md

   <p style="text-align: center;">
   <p>
-    We often tend to forget about the importance of online privacy as much as online privacy.Here is a website to get you started to take better control of your private life.
+    We often tend to forget about the importance of online privacy as much as online privacy.
+Here is a website to get you started to take better control of your private life.
     </p>
     <a href="https://privacytools.io/"><strong>privacytools.io »</strong></a>